ycrathi/camera-auto-click-iot/README.md

 # cameraautoclick
-We can capture image via event -> Like selfistick
+We can capture image via event -> Like selfistick (Android)